19mm/Insurance-Managment-System/README.md

 # Insurance-Managment-System
-An Online systen where user and the organization easily manage their records related to the Insurances
+An Online system where user and the organization can easily manage their records related to the Insurances